 In accordance with art.
-149-duodecies of the Issuers' Regulations, which apply to ADR as it is a company controlled by a listed company (Atlantia S.p.A.), a breakdown of the fees paid to the ADR Group's principal independent auditors is shown in the table below (in thousands of euros):
+149-duodecies of the Issuers' Regulations, which apply to ADR as it is a company

-TYPE OF SERVICE SERVICE PROVIDER RECIPIENT REMUNERATION 2020
+Remuneration of independent auditors

+Type of service Service provider Recipient Remuneration 2020

 Auditing EY S.p.A.
 ADR 239

 Certification services EY S.p.A.
 ADR 45

-Other Services () EY S.p.A.
+Other services () EY S.p.A.
 ADR 180

-TOTAL 464
+Total 464